rborkoto/parter-testing/README.md

-# Kubernetes frontend backend example
+# Kubernetes App example.
+Make sure to use the correct version i.e. x86 or ARM based on your CPU.

 Simple containerized application with Kubernetes.
 This is a **TodoList application** which has **backend, frontend and database** deployed using Kubernetes.